 Rooney has been commissioned by organisations such as Ikon Gallery; Grizedale Arts; Film and Video Umbrella; Cambridge University Museums; and Tate Liverpool.
 He has undertaken artist residencies at The British School at Rome; Tate Liverpool; Proyecto Batiscafo, Havana; Mobile Academy, Berlin; and Berwick Visual Arts; and has been awarded fellowships at Durham University; University of Dundee; University of Oxford; University of Melbourne; and University of Wolverhampton.
 Rooney was the winner of Art Prize North in 2003; the second Northern Art Prize in 2008; and two of his installations were purchased for the Arts Council Collection in 2015.

 Paul Rooney’s work has been broadcast by John Peel (Radio 1), Ian McMillan (The Verb, Radio 3), Huw Stephens (Radio 1), Stuart Maconie (6 Music) and Tom Service (Music Matters, Radio 3), and his 2007 post-punk dub 12″ single Lucy Over Lancashire was described by BBC 6 Music’s Marc Riley as a “masterpiece”.
-His latest album is Surface Industries I (2021), the first of two ambient skewed-pop albums focussing on service industries jobs, which is released on Owd Scrat Records, a current ongoing label project by Rooney and other collaborators in which all of the label artists (apart from Rooney himself) are fictional personae with often longstanding and interrelated backstories.
+His latest album is Surface Industries II (2023), the second of two ambient skewed-folk-pop albums focussing on service industries jobs, with guest vocals from folk singers Jackie Oates and Frankie Armstrong.
+These albums are released on Owd Scrat Records, a current ongoing label project by Rooney and other collaborators in which all of the label artists (apart from Rooney himself) are fictional personae with often longstanding and interrelated backstories.